CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

   - mayo, meat, garlic, muenster

 - **The Works**
   - For those of you that love measurements, I recorded the exact amounts I used on one particular day.
-In reality, i make it different every time, and you should let your own tastebuds guide you, but for the tentative, this should provide an adequate starting place.
+In reality, I make it different every time, and you should let your own tastebuds guide you, but for the tentative, this should provide an adequate starting place.
   - The microplaned cheese is very important here, shredding it <i>not</i> the same.
 If you want details on the vinegars I use, checkout the [Pantry Staples]({% link _posts/2024-06-15-pantry_staples.md %}) post.
   - 80g beef
   - 30g mayo + 3g garlic